 - Put Some Color into Your Fall Landscaping

 Ask the Experts, LLC.
 ALL RIGHTS RESERVED.
 See our TOS for more details.
+Originally published on November 6, 2019.
+Last updated: January 5, 2020 at 13:40 pm.
 Product photos courtesy of True Leaf Market, Hayneedle, Darby Creek Trading, Hi-Line Gift Ltd., Oakland Living, and Smart Solar.
 Uncredited photos: Shutterstock.
 Additional writing and editing by Clare Groom and Allison Sidhu.

 About Kristina Hicks-Hamblin